María Enriqueta Camarillo: Biography

 Her first novel, Mirliton was published in Madrid in 1918 and well-received, being then translated into French.
 That same year, she published Jirón de Mundo (Strip of the World) and followed that with Sorpresas de la vida (Surprises of Life) in 1921.
 El Secreto (1922) was one of her most praised works.
 It was translated into Italian and Portuguese and, in Mexico, schools and libraries were renamed in her honor.
-A monument was erected in Hidalgo Park in Mexico City, which featured a bronze bust of Camarillo, created by the Spanish sculptor Mariano Benlliure.
+A monument was erected in Hidalgo Park in Mexico City featuring a bronze bust of Camarillo, created by the Spanish sculptor Mariano Benlliure.
 The novel was selected in 1923, by the Académie française of France, as the best Hispanic female novel and was translated into French.
 She received a prize from the Académie, as well as receiving praise from Paul Valéry.

-Entre el polvo de un castillo (Between the dust of the castle) (1924) was a children's book.
+Entre el polvo de un castillo (In the dust of the castle) (1924) was a children's book.
 El misterio de su muerte and Enigma y Símbolo were both published in 1926, after which she returned to poetry with Album sentimental (1926).
 Cuentecillos de cristal (1928) was another collection of children's stories translated into Portuguese and was followed by El arca de colores in 1929.
-Her next book Brujas, Lisboa, Madrid is unlike anything she had written before.
+Her next book Brujas, Lisboa, Madrid was unlike anything she had written before.
 It was a travelogue of a sort, looking at the spirits of the cities of Bruges, Lisbon, and Madrid and how the essence of each city had affected her.
 Del tapiz de mi vida (Tapestry of my life) is a collection of autobiographical reflections on children, he mother's death, and travels through Belgium, Switzerland, and Spain.

 Camarillo's husband was a diplomat in the service of President Porfirio Díaz.
 When Díaz was ousted from power, the couple went into exile in Spain.
 She lived in Spain for 32 years.
 After the death of her husband in 1942, Camarillo decided to return to Mexico and permanently returned in 1948.